UPPER AUSTRIA

 The modern coat of arms of Upper Austria is a typical example of a "composite" coat of arms .
 It combines an eagle and a red-and-white shield: two symbols whose harmony depended directly on the artist's imagination, the patience of the herald, and the personal preferences of the coat of arms' owner.
 The eagle could have been left proportional but halved, or whole but slightly flattened.
 Ultimately, the decision was made to retain the flattened form.
 In heraldry, as in life, compromise is an art.

-UPPER AUSTRIA: THE FUN FACTS
+UPPER AUSTRIA: FUN FACTS

 Of the old historical anecdotes.